-Swiss Water may be adversely affected by catastrophic events, or the prospect of catastrophic events, including war, terrorism and other domestic and international conflicts, public health issues, including health epidemics or pandemics, and natural disasters such as earthquakes or other adverse weather and climate conditions, whether occurring in Canada, the United States or abroad, which could disrupt Swiss Water's operations, suppliers or customers or result in political or economic instability.
-These events could reduce demand for Swiss Water® Process decaffeinated coffee or make it difficult or impossible to receive products from suppliers or ship products to customers.
+Swiss Water may be adversely affected by catastrophic events, or the prospect of catastrophic events, including war, terrorism and other domestic and international conflicts, public health issues, including health epidemics or pandemics, and natural disasters such as earthquakes or other adverse weather and climate conditions, including flooding and drought, whether occurring in Canada, the United States or abroad, which could disrupt Swiss Water's operations, supply chain, suppliers or customers or result in political or economic instability.
+These events could reduce demand for Swiss Water[®] Process decaffeinated coffee or make it difficult or impossible to receive products from suppliers or ship products to customers.